preyes323/trello-clone-app/README.md

 # Trello Clone App

 This is my implementation of the Trello app.
 It's not intended as a complete and exact replica of the app.
-It's purpose purely for learning purposes.
+It's purpose is purely for learning purposes.
 A major difference of this clone with the real one is that the "boards" are all personal for personal use.

 For more details on what the trello app and its features are, vist [their website](https://trello.com/).